codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 npm is the default package manager for JS development.
 However, where a package is highly coupled to an API, version control becomes a big risk to the integrity of your application.
 This is particularly the case as Codat's APIs are non-versioned ([see our change management policy](/introduction/change-policy)).

 Link SDK is imported at run-time, meaning you'll always get the latest version of our auth flow UI, and there's no risk of staleness vs. our APIs.
-To achieve this, we make use of ES6's [import()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import) feature (aka dyanmic imports).
+To achieve this, we make use of ES6's [import()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import) feature (aka dynamic imports).

 As with all of Codat's products, Link SDK is still subject to [our change management policy](/introduction/change-policy) and appropriate notice will be given for changes to both our auth flow UI and any associated APIs.
 We have rigorous testing and security measures in place to ensure you can import our SDK with confidence.
 :::